KarimRedaHassan/Create-Deep-Links-and-Android-App-Links-to-Your-App-Content/README.md

 https://github.com/KarimRedaHassan/Allow-Other-Apps-to-Start-Your-Activity/blob/master/README.md#allow-other-apps-to-open-a-certain-activity-in-your-app

-### Step Three: Test URL Deep Link
+### Step Three: Test your Deep Link

-Use the following coommand to try if any activity could resolve the intent
+After you do the previous two steps, you have to test your work to see if it acts as you intended or not.
+Android Debug Bridge adb is oferring an easy way to test your deep links.
+Simply, use the below coommand to test if any activity could resolve the intent.

-        $ adb shell am start
+        adb shell am start
         -W -a android.intent.action.VIEW
         -d <URI> <PACKAGE>

+#### If you are asking how could I use this command or where, We will talk about it in deep details
+First, to use the adb, the easiest way is to use the terminal tab in your android studio.
+You will find it in the bottom bar which contains "Version Control, Logcat, TODO, Terminal, Build, Profiler, Run".

+Second, to start communicating with the adb, You have to define its path in your local disk.
+Normally, you will find your adb in this path sdk/platform-tools/adb.
+For Example, here is my path

+        /Volumes/HDD/Android/sdk/platform-tools/adb

+Third, here is a quick hint about the adb commands,
+- "am" refers to Activity Manager
+- "start" is used to start Activity specified by the following intent parameters.
+- "-W" is used to tell the shell to wait for launch to complete
+- "-a" is used to define the action
+- "-d" is used to define the data URL
+- after the data URL, specify the package that you need to test on.

+So, in other words, your are using the android debug bridge "adb" to tell the Activity manager "am" to start an Activity "start" and wait for the launch to complete "-W" and use these parameters to the calling intent (action "-a", data URL "-d").

+Here is my complete adb command

         /Volumes/HDD/Android/sdk/platform-tools/adb shell am start -W -a android.intent.action.VIEW -d https://www.smarkiz.com com.smarkiz.baseproject

-You will see the following response
+You will have the following response

         Starting: Intent { act=android.intent.action.VIEW dat=https://www.smarkiz.com pkg=com.smarkiz.baseproject }